 Living in an affordable beach house in Portugal is far simpler than you think!
 Read more to discover the cost of living in the Algarve.

 The Algarve is slowly gaining more popularity because of all it offers.
 With stunning beach views, mouthwatering traditional food, and historic architecture, Algarve is one of the best places to relocate.
-It’s buzzing with tourists in peak seasons and also has a community of expats that is there for you all year round.
+It’s buzzing with tourists in peak seasons and has a community of expats for you year-round.
 But what is the cost of living in the Algarve?

 Keep reading to get an estimate of rent prices, monthly groceries, real estate investment opportunities, and more!
 We’ll also help you differentiate between the prices of the Algarve region and other cities in Portugal.